 The ICNP to SNOMED CT nursing diagnoses (problems) equivalency table covers just one semantic type - nursing diagnoses (problems) - with equivalent ICNP and SNOMED CT concepts for each problem.
-The table comprises 488 active equivalencies, representing a subset of ICNP and a subset of SNOMED CT - equivalencies have not been identified for all ICNP diagnoses, or for all SNOMED CT Clinical Findings.
+The table comprises 529 active equivalencies, representing a subset of ICNP and a subset of SNOMED CT - equivalencies have not been identified for all ICNP diagnoses, or for all SNOMED CT Clinical Findings.

-5.1 Changes from January 2016 release
+5.1 Changes for the January 2018 release